-- Debt service on general obligation bonds and state supported debt (obligations that are based solely on the state's commitment to annually seek appropriation for repayment could be supported by a lease or contract) in any year shall be targeted not to exceed the targeted level of 5% of the projected year's unrestricted revenues; - Debt service on general obligation bonds, state supported debt, the DOT reimbursement program, and the school debt reimbursement program shall be targeted not to exceed the targeted level of 8% of the projected year's unrestricted revenues; - All future debt issuances are amortized over 20 years, with level debt service payments; - All bonds are issued at an assumed interest rate of 5%; and
+- Debt service on general obligation bonds and state supported debt (obligations that are based solely on the state's commitment to annually seek appropriation for repayment could be supported by a lease or contract) in any year shall be targeted not to exceed the targeted level of 4% of the projected year's unrestricted revenues; - Debt service on general obligation bonds, state supported debt, the DOT reimbursement program, and the school debt reimbursement program shall be targeted not to exceed the targeted level of 7% of the projected year's unrestricted revenues; - All future debt issuances are amortized over 20 years, with level debt service payments; - All bonds are issued at an assumed interest rate of 5%; and

-- Annual unrestricted revenues available to pay debt service through 2027 are set at amounts stipulated in the Fall 2017 Revenue Sources Book of the Tax Division. - The impact of PERS and TRS state assistance payments is included for context.
+- Annual unrestricted revenues available to pay debt service through 2029 are set at amounts stipulated in the Fall 2018 Revenue Sources Book of the Tax Division. - The impact of PERS and TRS state assistance payments is included for context.

-While the State ratios are higher than stated debt capacity metrics, this level of debt is determined feasible without credit downgrade based on the current financial alternatives available to the State.
-As these financial resources evolve through time this capacity should be expected to either shrink or grow, and caution should be used in deciding to commit to this level of debt prior to revenue recovery or re-identification.
-Given the state's current fiscal structure and projected annual unrestricted revenue deficiencies the amount that the state could issue without negative credit action is limited to essential and minimalistic projects.
+While the State ratios were higher than stated debt capacity metrics for the last few years, this level of debt was determined to be feasible without credit downgrade based on the financial alternatives available to the State.
+As financial resources evolve through time, debt capacity should be expected to either shrink or grow, and caution should be used in deciding to commit to this level of debt prior to revenue recovery or re-identification.
+Given the state's current fiscal structure and projected annual unrestricted revenue deficiencies, the amount that the state could issue without negative credit action is limited to essential and minimalistic projects.
 As previously noted, the term "debt" includes all the State's outstanding general obligation and state-supported debt.